Legacies of Photographic Silver: Entangled Geologies, Histories & Lives

 Goldsmiths, University of London

-As part of a long-term engagement with communities living in the United States, this research examines the lives that are touched by analogue photographic industries.
+As part of a long-term engagement with communities living in the United States, Legacies of Photographic Silver examines the lives that are touched by analogue photographic industries.

 Silver grounds the magic of analogue photography; it is the essential light-sensitive coating of photographic negatives.
 Silver exists in specific territories and is mobilised across the globe to enable media culture.
 We live in a critical time where media culture and pollution are affecting people and places in disproportionate ways.

-Working with U.S silver miners, KODAK engineers, conservationists, and Native American peoples, I explore how people relate to silver extraction, and how it entangles with their histories, worlds and lives.
-I combine photography, sound, ethnography and other kinds of multimodal engagements into an alternative archive of analogue photography's history - one that foregrounds links between settler-colonialism, ecology, and silver.
+Working with U.S silver miners, KODAK engineers, conservationists, and Native American peoples, this research explores how people relate to silver extraction, and how it entangles with their histories, worlds and lives.
+It combines photography, sound, ethnography and other kinds of multimodal engagements into an alternative archive of analogue photography's history - one that foregrounds links between settler-colonialism, ecology, and silver.

-I research plants living in abandoned silver mines and Kodak-contaminated landscapes.
-I mix these plants into low-toxic, plant-based photographic chemistries to develop photographs of landscapes touched by Kodak.
-I use these to open up dialogues about the material base of film photography, and its chemical and colonial legacy.
+A significant part of this research involves studying the plants that live in abandoned silver mines and Kodak-contaminated landscapes.
+These plants are mixed into into low-toxic, plant-based photographic chemistries to develop photographs of landscapes touched by Kodak.
+These visual engagements are used to open up dialogues surrounding the material base of film photography and its chemical and colonial legacy.